DMX Control

 Control a Playback with DMX-512

-Once a DMX Routing is created, VERTEX offers you the option to control a Playback by incoming DMX-Data
+Once a DMX Routing is created, a Playback can be controlled by incoming DMX-Data

-With 8 DMX-Channels your are able to control e.g. opacity, play/pause or jump to a cue
+8 DMX-Channels allow controlling e.g. opacity, play/pause or jump to a cue

-DMX-512 settings for Playback control are located into the PME (Playback Mixing Engine).
+DMX-512 settings for playback control are located in the PME (Playback Mixing Engine).

 Settings